Techvilley/gpt3-website-React/README.md

-# A GPT3 Website build with react
+# A GPT3 Website built with react

 ## Adoption of best practices.